Cluster-aware Semi-supervised Learning: Relational Knowledge Distillation Provably Learns Clustering: Data Augmentation Consistency Regularization as Clustering

 \section{Data Augmentation Consistency Regularization as Clustering}

+In light of the broadness of the notion of clustering, investigating the discrepancy between different types of cluster-awareness is crucial for understanding the effect of spectral clustering brought by RKD beyond the low clustering error demonstrated in \Cref{sec:clustering}.
 In this section, we leverage the existing theoretical tools from \cite{wei2019data,cai2021theory} to unify DAC regularization into the cluster-aware semi-supervised learning framework in \Cref{thm:label_complexity_conditioned_on_Xu}.
 Specifically, we demonstrate the effect of DAC as a ``local'' expansion-based clustering~\citep{yang2023sample}, which works in complement with the ``global'' spectral clustering facilitated by RKD.

 Start by recalling the formal notion of expansion-based data augmentation (\Cref{def:expansion_based_augmentation}) and data augmentation consistency (DAC) error (\Cref{def:dac_error}) from \cite{wei2021theoretical}: \begin{definition}[Expansion-based data augmentation~(\citep{wei2021theoretical} Definition 3.1)] For any $\xb \in \Xcal$, we consider a set of \emph{class-invariant} data augmentations $\Acal\rbr{\xb} \subset \Xcal$ such that $\cbr{\xb} \subsetneq \Acal(\xb) \subseteq \Xcal_{y_*(x)}$.
 We say $\xb, \xb' \in \Xcal$ lie in neighborhoods of each other if their augmentation sets have a non-empty intersection: $ \nbhd\rbr{\xb} \dfeq \csepp{\xb' \in \Xcal}{\Acal(\xb) \cap \Acal(\xb') \ne \emptyset}$ for $\xb \in \Xcal$; and $\nbhd(S) \dfeq \bigcup_{\xb \in S} \nbhd\rbr{\xb}$ for $S \subseteq \Xcal$.
 Then, we quantify \emph{strength} of such data augmentations via the \emph{$c$-expansion property} ($c > 1$): for any $S \subseteq \Xcal$ such that $P\rbr{S \cap \Xcal_k} \le P(\Xcal_k)/2 ~\forall~ k \in [K]$,